AlexsLemonade/refinebio-examples/CONTRIBUTING.md

 ## Rendering notebooks

 This repository uses [snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) to render all notebooks.
+All notebooks are automatically re-rendered by GitHub actions before merges to master.
+The newly rendered html files are all pushed to the `gh-pages` branch which will publish the material to https://alexslemonade.github.io/refinebio-examples/.

 The `Snakefile` calls the `scripts/render-notebooks.R` which renders the `.html` files but leaves these `.Rmd` files ready for download and use [without the `pandoc` error](https://github.com/AlexsLemonade/refinebio-examples/pull/148#issuecomment-669170681).
-`snakemake` should be ran after changes have been made and before any `Pull Request` are filed.
+However, `snakemake` can (and should) be run locally during development so that the author and reviewers can see the rendered output of the new material during the `Pull Request` process.

-### How to re-render the notebooks
+### How to re-render the notebooks locally

 **Step 1)** Make sure you are running this from a [`ccdl/refinebio-examples` Docker container](#setting-up-the-docker-container).